nqd/alehos/README.md

 So that you dont need to write boilerplate code for Alexa Home Skill with Nodejs.

-Alehos support routing for the [Smart Home Skill API updated February 28, 2017](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference).
+Alehos support routing for the [Smart Home Skill API updated ~~February 28, 2017~~ April 7, 2017](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference).

 # How to use